Saxe Hussar Regiment: Seven Years' War

 At the start of the Seven Years' War, the corps was in Lorraine and renamed as the Corps des Chasseurs de Fischer.
-By this time, the establishment had expanded to 2,000 personnel, divided into 8 companies of mounted chassuers, and 8 of foot chasseurs.
+By this time, the establishment had expanded to 2,000 personnel, divided into 8 companies of mounted chasseurs, and 8 of foot chasseurs.
 In the midst of so many lost battles, the consolidation and training of the Chasseurs de Fischer helped to keep morale high, in addition with the help of many of the other partisan legions.

 In 1758 they captured Marburg and Ziegenheim, where some 14 cannons and 6,000 sacks of flour were captured.
 They then moved on to capture Gottingue and Embeck, and raided many areas in the country beyond the Werra.
 In September, they took part in the lively fight with Hanoverian chasseurs, where 200 were killed and 27 captured.
 A few days later, they 'cut to pieces' a battalion of Prussian grenadiers and the Prussian Dragoon Regiment von Finkensteim where 2 squadrons were destroyed, 3 captured, 2 standards captured, and the regimental cash stolen.

 The regiment then took part in the Battle of Oberwitter as part of the defensive formation.
 In 1760, it protected the posts of La Roër, and distinguished itself particularly at the Battle of Kloster Kampen where it defended the abbey.
 On 27 April 1761, Fischer decided to cede his legion to the Marquis of Conflans, who followed in his predecessors' footsteps.